 4. Donner Yellow Fall Vintage Pure Analog Delay

-With 315 customer reviews, and a four-and-a-half-star rating on Amazon, the Donner analog delay is worth a look.
+With many reviews and a good rating, the Donner analog delay is worth a look.

-As with many other Donner pedals, it’s only $35 to boot.
+As with many other Donner pedals, it’s not too expensive.

 And if you aren’t sure what delay is, it’s effectively an echo effect with repeating feedback that decays after several repetitions.